 Museums & Free/Open Source Tools: Cost-effective Best PracticesProfessional Forum

-Andrew David, Minneapolis Institute of Art, USA, Shyam Oberoi, Dallas Museum of Art (DMA), USA
+Andrew David, Minneapolis Institute of Art, USA, Shyam Oberoi, Royal Ontario Museum (ROM), Canada

 This professional forum brings together four experienced museum technologists who will share their deep knowledge of how to make the best use of free and/or open source software and related tools in order to achieve a truly cost-effective and capable technology operation.
 Attendees will get boots-on-the-ground, inside information about deciding when to build, when to buy, and how to share and collaborate across the sector.
 This won’t be a theoretical session; attendees will get direct knowledge from museum staff who are responsible for implementing, maintaining, and building digital technologies at a variety of organizations.